 - Tiny thumbnails: 51 x 51 pixels.

 Of course you can use any image to make a pin.
-You can even pin directly from your Etsy listing on your desktop computer by clicking the Pinterest logo on the actual listing.
+You can even pin directly from your Etsy or Ebay listings on your computer or by clicking the Pinterest logo on the actual listing.
 It will open a new window where you have the opportunity to select (or create) a board to pin to.
 That’s it.
 The main image and description comes across, and the link is automatically created.

-You can also use the Etsy selling app to pin a particular product by going to your active listings, selecting a product, clicking on the share tab bottom right, and then the share tab top right.
+You can also use the Etsy selling app to pin items by going to your active listings, selecting a product, clicking on the share tab bottom right, and then the share tab top right.
 From there you can share to your social media platforms like Pinterest, Twitter and Facebook.

 The pictorial tutorials below will take you through how you can create pins directly from your Etsy listings and how you can create a manual pin from the Pinterest home page or your profile page.